 Drive the national scenic byway, with an authentic Western experience, located between Golden, Morrison and Evergreen.

 There are lots of cushy places to stay in between adventures.
 The Golden Hotel is located right in the heart of downtown and overlooks Clear Creek and the Rocky Mountain foothills.
 Also located in downtown is the boutique Table Mountain Inn.
 For music lovers, it doesn't get better than the Origin Hotel Red Rocks, the famous amphitheater's official hotel.
 Mountain bikes are available for guests to borrow.
 Another adventure-ready option is The Eddy Taproom & Hotel, where stunning views meet striking brick buildings.

 Golden is home to the Colorado School of Mines, one of the nation's top universities for engineering.
 Incoming freshmen whitewash the school's signature letter "M" on Mt.
 Zion at the beginning of each school year.

-Along the 1.5-mile, gravel Triceratops Trail are several stops highlighting clay mining, as well as invertebrates tracks and traces of dinosaurs, birds, mammals and insects.
+Along the 1.5-mile gravel Triceratops Trail are several stops highlighting clay mining, as well as invertebrate tracks and traces of dinosaurs, birds, mammals and insects.
 Plus, there are several sandstone walls full of plant impressions from the tree-lined, delta-like environment.

 Explore Golden by bike!
-Check out a bike at Golden's Bike Library - located at the Golden Visitors & Information Center (1010 Washington Ave), Thursday - Sunday from 10:00 a.m. - 4:00 p.m, May - October.
+Check out a bike at Golden's Bike Library — located at the Golden Visitors & Information Center (1010 Washington Ave.), Thursday–Sunday from 10 a.m.–4 p.m., May–October.

 Treat your taste buds at any one of Golden's delicious eateries!
-You'll find every cuisine under the sun - from Indian, Italian, American and, of course, local favorites like burritos.
+You'll find every cuisine under the sun, such as Indian, Italian, American and, of course, local favorites like burritos.